ABN Antioch is an Old-time Radio Shows station

 Collections are merged from various

-prefer hearing surface noise to a loss of fidelity and I'd sometimes
+For audio quality, I prefer hearing some surface noise to a loss of fidelity and I'd sometimes

 prefer a more complete show if the audio is a little worse and

 sometimes I'll even merge two files into one.
-Large collections take
+When I do noise reduction I try to make sure

 years to listen to so this is an ongoing process.
 But I spot check